Woodes Rogers

 The expedition made Rogers a national hero, but his brother was killed and Rogers was badly wounded in fights in the Pacific.
-On his return, he was successfully sued by his crew on the grounds that they had not received their fair share of the expedition profits, and Rogers was forced into bankruptcy.
+On his return, he was sued by his crew on the grounds that they had not received their fair share of the expedition profits, and Rogers was forced into bankruptcy.
 He wrote of his maritime experiences in the book A Cruising Voyage Round the World, which sold well, in part due to public fascination at Selkirk's rescue.
 Rogers was twice appointed Governor of the Bahamas, where he succeeded in warding off threats from the Spanish, and in ridding the colony of pirates.
 His first term as governor was financially ruinous, and on his return to England, he was imprisoned for debt.
-During his second term as governor, Rogers died in Nassau at the age of about 53.
+During his second term as governor, Rogers died in Nassau, aged about 53.

 Early life

 Woodes Rogers was the eldest son and heir of Woods Rogers, a successful merchant captain.
 Woodes Rogers spent part of his childhood in Poole, England, where he likely attended the local school; his father, who owned shares in many ships, was often away nine months of the year with the Newfoundland fishing fleet.
 Sometime between 1690 and 1696, Captain Rogers moved his family to Bristol.
 In November 1697, Woodes Rogers was apprenticed to Bristol mariner John Yeamans, to learn the profession of a sailor.
 At 18, Rogers was somewhat old to be starting a seven-year apprenticeship.
 His biographer, Brian Little, suggests that this might have been a way for the newcomers to become part of Bristol maritime society, as well as making it possible for Woodes Rogers to become a freeman, or voting citizen, of the city.
 Little also suggests that it is likely that Rogers gained his maritime experience with Yeamans' ship on the Newfoundland fleet.

 Rogers completed his apprenticeship in November 1704.
-The following January, Rogers married Sarah Whetstone, daughter of Rear Admiral Sir William Whetstone, who was a neighbour and close family friend.
-Rogers became a freeman of Bristol because of his marriage into the prominent Whetstone family.
-In 1706, Captain Rogers died at sea, leaving his ships and business to his son Woodes.
+The following January, Rogers married Sarah Whetstone, daughter of Rear Admiral Sir William Whetstone.
+In 1706, the elder Captain Rogers died at sea, leaving his ships and business to his son Woodes.
 Between 1706 and the end of 1708, Woodes and Sarah Rogers had a son and two daughters.